typemeta/context/README.md

 that can read values from a context, and *injectors*, that can write values into a context.

+A context is anything that acts as either a source of values (for extractors) or as a target for values (for injectors).
+Examples of contexts include Java `Properties` objects, JDBC `ResultSet` objects (for database extractors), and JDBC `PreparedStatement` objects ( for database injectors).

+The library provides implemenetation of extractors and injectos for the above context types, but can can support any type of context.

 # Getting Started

 ## Requirements